vic-ma/howtodismantle.github.io/_posts/2026-01-30-The-Weigh-Forward-Connecting-CAS-PDN-Scales-to-Peakboard.md

 Note: You can also connect the scale to a physical COM port, if the Peakboard app is running on a machine with a physical COM port.

-## Different protocols ECR 12 and ECR 14
+## Different protocols: ECR 12 and ECR 14

-The data that is exchanged through COM communication is not standardized.
-That's why the PDN scale supports many different protocols depending mostly on which protocol is expected by the connected systems—typically the different POS manufacturers.
-The preferred protocol can be easily configured in the scale as described in the [manual](https://www.cas-usa.com/amfile/file/download/file/390/).
-In our example, we're using ECR 14, which is a very simple streaming of the weight value and nothing else.
-The more sophisticated ECR 12, which is also supported by the Extension, doesn't actively stream.
-When using ECR 12, the weight must be requested by calling the function `GetWeight`, which is NOT necessary with ECR 14.
-It also supports resetting the scale to zero by calling `SetZero`.
+Data exchange through the COM port is not standardized.
+That's why the PDN scale supports many different protocols (typically those supported by POS manufacturers).
+To learn how to set your PDN scale's protocol, see the [PDN manual](https://www.cas-usa.com/amfile/file/download/file/390/).

+For our demo, we're using ECR 14.
+ECR 14 is a basic protocol where the scale continuously streams the weight that it measures, to the host device.

+The more sophisticated ECR 12 protocol (which is also supported by the CAS extension) doesn't stream the weight continuously.
+Instead, it requires the host device to ask the scale for the weight measured.
+In Peakboard Designer, you can do this by using the `GetData` function.
+(This is **not** necessary with ECR 14).
+You can also zero the scale with the `SetZero` function.

 ![CAS PDN Scale Protocol Selection - ECR 12 vs ECR 14 Configuration](/assets/2026-01-30/cas-scale-ecr-protocol-selection.png)